On Tuesday, another Trump tell-all was released. As was the case with

 But at the same time, she said, the elder Trump children — Ivanka, Donald Jr., and Eric — were also dragged through a high-profile divorce.
 That, of course, would be when Trump left their mother, Ivana Trump, eventually re-marrying Marla Maples, mother of Tiffany Trump.

-Still, the book is veritably a deep-dive into the Trump family psychology, and many previously unknown details about the Trumps and their affiliates reveal fresh nuances into how they function.
+book is veritably a deep-dive into the Trump family psychology, and many previously unknown details about the Trumps and their affiliates reveal fresh nuances into how they function.
+1 Ivanka Viewed The Inauguration As A "Princess Moment" Aaron P. Bernstein/Getty Images News/Getty Images

 According to Fox, Ivanka was very invested in Inauguration Day.
 So much so, Fox wrote, that "Ivanka looked to establish the Trumps as the new American Royal family":